hanabi/hanabi.github.io/README.md

 ### The Chop

-* The "chop" is the right-most unclued card.
+* The right-most unclued card is called the "chop" card.
 * When a player needs to discard, they should discard their chop card.
-  * Unless of course, they happen to have a clued card that is known useless - then they would discard the known useless card.
+  * Unless of course, they happen to have a clued card that is known useless - then they should discard the known useless card.
-* This way, everyone discards in a predicable way.
+* In this way, everyone discards in a predicable way.

+### Good Touch Principle

+* When cluing cards, we follow *Good Touch Principle* - this means that we DO NOT want to touch any cards that have **already been played** or are **already clued in someone else's hand**.
+Touching these cards would be a *Bad Touch*.
+* Because of *Good Touch Principle*, players can generally assume that any clued card in their hand will be eventually be played.
+* *Good Touch Principle* is a powerful building block for logic and reasoning.
+If everyone only touches good cards, then players can greatly narrow down the possibilities for all of the clued cards in their hand.

 ### Single Focus